 – Build tools used by the development team

 And even testing tools are developed that are useful for the QA team.

-The end-to-end automated DevOps process spanning across multiple such tools provide us the power to forge a better sync among the teams on the three phases named above and release the latest update.
+The end-to-end automated DevOps process spanning across such tools provides us the power to forge better sync among the teams on the three phases.

 The Success Story of Automation in DevOps